The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: M ller Maps and M ller Operators

 \subsection{Causal propagator and M{\o}ller operator}

 The rest of this section is devoted to study the relation between M\o ller maps and the causal propagator of Proca operators.
-To this end, we use the notion of \textit{adjoint operator} introduced in~\cite[Section 4.5]{Norm}
+To this end, we use a natural extension of the notion of \textit{adjoint operator} introduced in~\cite[Section 4.5]{Norm}.